Rabid (1977 film): Release

+Home media

+Warner Home Video released Rabid on VHS in 1983.
+In 2000, it was released on DVD by New Concorde Home Entertainment.
+E1 Entertainment released a special edition DVD in 2004.

+The film was re-released on DVD and Blu-ray for Region B by Arrow Video on February 16, 2015.
+Scream Factory released the film on Blu-ray on November 22, 2016.
+On December 16, 2025, Scream Factory reissued the film in 4K UHD and Blu-ray formats.

+Reception

 Box office

-Rabid grossed $100,000 in the first ten days after opening in Montreal.
-The film was one of the highest-grossing Canadian films of all time, making $1 million in Canada.
+Rabid grossed CA$100,000 in the first ten days after opening in Montreal.
+The film was one of the highest-grossing Canadian films of all time, earning approximately $7 million at the box office, including over $900,000 in its native Canada.

-Critical reception
+Critical response

 Variety called Rabid "an extremely violent, sometimes nauseating, picture".
 Les Wedman of the Vancouver Sun described the movie's story as "dreadful" and criticized the film for "relying heavily on shocking special effects" as opposed to suspense.
 He opined that, with the exception of Joe Silver, "there isn't a decent performance in the movie."
 Martin Malina, who reviewed the film alongside similar films Demon Seed and Audrey Rose in the same column of the Montreal Star, said that it "has some genuinely frightening moments but they are few, and the story progresses in fits and starts.
 The dialogue is witless, the exposition awkward, and the film spends far too much time travelling in cars between one gory scene and another.".
 Clyde Gilmour of The Toronto Star noted of the film's box office success, but stated that he was "not sure what this proves, except possibly that Canadians, when they really try, can make nauseating movies as efficiently as Americans."

 Conversely, Time Out called the film "far better staged" than Shivers, and concluded, "None of the other recent apocalypse movies has shown so much political or cinematic sophistication."

-Rotten Tomatoes, a review aggregator, reports that 78% of 27 surveyed critics gave the film a positive review.
-The consensus is, "Its gruesome scares may nauseate more than thrill, but Rabid bites into its story with distinct sophistication and thought-provoking themes."
+Linda Gross of the Los Angeles Times described the film as a "scary and crude variation of the traditional vampire story" and praised Cronenberg's direction and the film's "grueling tension," though she found the film's storytelling inconsistent; she did, however, commend the performances, particularly Chambers', describing it as conveying "just the proper combination of vulnerability and deadliness."

+Bruce McCabe of The Boston Globe found the film obscene, deeming it "a depraved film that no adult with any kind of sensitivity should be caught dead at."